In 4 seconds

 I added the ‘Mr’ to it a few years later when I was pissed in a kitchen in Bath.

-Sort of.
 I do read almost every email I get, I just only reply to some of them.

 The problem is I like making art, and if I’m replying to your email, I’m not making art, I’m pressing buttons on a keyboard.